PumjunKim/REFINED-BIAS/README.md

   • bagnet33  : 0.2438
   • ...
 ```

-Detailed per-class scores for each model and learning strategy can be found in the .json files located under `./results/across_model_architecture` and `./results/across_learning_strategy`.
+Detailed per-class scores for each model and learning strategy can be found in the `.json` files located under:
+- `./results/across_model_architecture`
+- `./results/across_learning_strategy`